BLavery/STM32-Cube-TrueStudio/README.md

 After trialing several eclipse versions, I settled on ST/Atollic/TrueStudio as current support, free, easiest to integrate with Cube.

-Cube generates C setup code, not C++.
+CubeMX generates HAL-based setup code in C, not C++.
 TrueStudio/Eclipse can be adjusted to allow C++ for user code.
 C code suits F030, as C++ code is too big for limited flash space.
 C++ or C/C++ mix work very happily with the other boards.